Morgan Stanley Increases Ameriprise Financial (NYSE:AMP) Price Target to $250.00

-Ameriprise Financial (NYSE:AMP) had its target price raised by Morgan Stanley from $236.00 to $250.00 in a research report report published on Wednesday, PriceTargets.com reports.
-The firm currently has an equal weight rating on the financial services provider’s stock.
+Ameriprise Financial (NYSE:AMP) had its price target upped by stock analysts at Morgan Stanley from $236.00 to $250.00 in a research report issued on Tuesday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the financial services provider’s stock.
+Morgan Stanley’s target price would indicate a potential downside of 2.24% from the stock’s current price.

-AMP has been the topic of a number of other research reports.
-Zacks Investment Research lowered Ameriprise Financial from a buy rating to a hold rating and set a $244.00 price target on the stock. in a research note on Wednesday, March 31st.
-Royal Bank of Canada upped their price objective on shares of Ameriprise Financial from $270.00 to $295.00 and gave the company an outperform rating in a research note on Tuesday, May 4th.
-Barclays boosted their target price on shares of Ameriprise Financial from $245.00 to $265.00 and gave the company an overweight rating in a report on Monday, April 19th.
-Finally, Citigroup lifted their price target on shares of Ameriprise Financial from $245.00 to $265.00 in a report on Wednesday, March 31st.
-Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-The company currently has an average rating of Buy and an average target price of $238.44.
+Other research analysts have also issued reports about the stock.
+Citigroup boosted their price objective on shares of Ameriprise Financial from $245.00 to $265.00 in a research note on Wednesday, March 31st.
+Zacks Investment Research lowered shares of Ameriprise Financial from a “buy” rating to a “hold” rating and set a $244.00 price objective on the stock. in a research note on Wednesday, March 31st.
+Barclays boosted their price objective on shares of Ameriprise Financial from $245.00 to $265.00 and gave the stock an “overweight” rating in a research note on Monday, April 19th.
+Finally, Royal Bank of Canada boosted their price objective on shares of Ameriprise Financial from $270.00 to $295.00 and gave the stock an “outperform” rating in a research note on Tuesday, May 4th.
+Two analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+Ameriprise Financial has a consensus rating of “Buy” and a consensus target price of $238.44.

-The company also recently declared a quarterly dividend, which will be paid on Friday, May 21st.
-Shareholders of record on Monday, May 10th will be paid a dividend of $1.13 per share.
-This is a positive change from Ameriprise Financial’s previous quarterly dividend of $1.04.
-This represents a $4.52 dividend on an annualized basis and a yield of 1.79%.
-The ex-dividend date is Friday, May 7th.
-Ameriprise Financial’s dividend payout ratio (DPR) is presently 28.07%.

-In other news, EVP Gerard P. Smyth sold 970 shares of the firm’s stock in a transaction on Thursday, April 29th.
-The stock was sold at an average price of $259.64, for a total transaction of $251,850.80.
+In other Ameriprise Financial news, insider John Robert Woerner sold 13,956 shares of the business’s stock in a transaction dated Thursday, April 29th.
+The shares were sold at an average price of $258.76, for a total value of $3,611,254.56.
+Following the completion of the sale, the insider now owns 57,818 shares of the company’s stock, valued at approximately $14,960,985.68.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Gerard P. Smyth sold 970 shares of the business’s stock in a transaction dated Thursday, April 29th.
+The shares were sold at an average price of $259.64, for a total transaction of $251,850.80.
 Following the completion of the sale, the executive vice president now directly owns 13,969 shares of the company’s stock, valued at approximately $3,626,911.16.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, insider John Robert Woerner sold 13,956 shares of the business’s stock in a transaction on Thursday, April 29th.
-The stock was sold at an average price of $258.76, for a total value of $3,611,254.56.
-Following the sale, the insider now directly owns 57,818 shares in the company, valued at $14,960,985.68.
 The disclosure for this sale can be found here.
-Insiders sold a total of 16,486 shares of company stock worth $4,268,471 in the last three months.
-Company insiders own 1.50% of the company’s stock.
+Insiders sold a total of 16,486 shares of company stock valued at $4,268,471 in the last three months.
+Insiders own 1.10% of the company’s stock.

 Ameriprise Financial, Inc, through its subsidiaries, provides various financial products and services to individual and institutional clients in the United States and internationally.
 It operates through four segments: Advice & Wealth Management, Asset Management, Retirement & Protection Solutions, and Corporate & Other.